Apply to AUC Today

 Do psychiatrists need to complete a residency?

-Yes.
-All MDs must complete a residency before they can be licensed to practice medicine.
+Yes, all MDs must complete a residency before they can be licensed to practice medicine.
 Psychiatrists may complete a four-year residency in psychiatry or a residency that combines psychiatry with internal medicine, family medicine, neurology, or pediatrics.

 Related resources: